(some recent independent films NOT from this festival are

 from friends.
 Some good old teenage rebellion that seems to me not to get out

 of girltalk.
-There are disturbing scenes, and some tempting ones with
+There are disturbing scenes, and some

-boyfriends, and some pseudo-lesbianism.
-The critics liked this; I found it
+tempting ones with boyfriends, and some pseudo-lesbianism.
+The critics liked

-rather going for sensationalism that renders silliness.
-In the 70s, they
+this; I found it rather going for sensationalism that renders silliness.
+In

-queer eye.
-There is an earlier
+could have used queer eye.
+There is an

-independent film from the Y 2000 called “Thirteen,” no relation to this one
+earlier independent film from the Y 2000 called “Thirteen,” no relation to this one (see suntimes.com/Ebert and search).

-(see suntimes.com/Ebert and search).
-There is also “13 Days” from Newline,
+There is also “13 Days” from Newline, again no relation, obviously.
+According

-again no relation, obviously.
-According to an NBC Today report on Eros (2005, Warner Independent Pictures, 104
+to an NBC Today report on Eros (2005, Warner Independent Pictures, 104

 min, rec NC-17) is an experimental trilogy of three short films.
 (1) “The